Learning Tips 20 March 2026 6 min read

 4. Group Words by Theme

 Instead of random lists, learn words that belong together: all the words for a kitchen, or emotions, or travel.
-Thematic grouping creates a mental "folder" your brain can retrieve easily.
+Thematic grouping creates a mental "folder" your brain can retrieve easily, because the words reinforce each other.
+Learning la casserole, la poêle, l'évier together is far more efficient than meeting each one in an unrelated, disconnected list days apart.

 5. Go for High-Frequency Words First